lgfausak/sqlbridge/README.md

 * MYSQL14\_14	Mysql v14.14 (MYSQL)
 * SQLITE3\_3\_8\_2	sqlite3 v3.8.2 (SQLITE)

+Disclosure.
+Although these are valid drivers I use Postgres.
+I only created the other drivers as a proof of concept to make sure that this would work for other database platforms.
+However, I don't care about those other platforms so their implementation / testing may lag behind.

 valid topic_root would be the registration root.
 As an example we can use 'com.db'. what this does is set up the rpc with a prefix of com.db, and calls named: connect, disconnect, query, operation, watch for the database engine.
 A complete example: